Abby Dowse Hits Up The Beach In A Neon Green Bikini That Shows Off Her Colossal Cleavage And Bodacious Curves

-Abby Dowse enjoyed a relaxing day at the beach today, where she looked hotter than ever in a minuscule bikini.
-After teasing a peek at her choice of swimwear on her Instagram page this morning, the model returned to her page with a full-length look at the risque ensemble that has captivated many of her 2.3 million followers on the platform.
+Abby Dowse enjoyed a relaxing day at the beach today while looking hotter than ever in a minuscule bikini.
+After teasing a peek at her choice of swimwear on her Instagram page this morning, the model returned with a full-length look at the risque ensemble that has captivated many of her 2.3 million followers on the platform.

 The blond bombshell was on Mermaid Beach in Queensland, Australia, per the geotag, where she enjoyed some "fresh ocean air" and a good book while soaking up some sun.
 She posed directly in front of the camera and gazed down at the ground through her trendy square sunglasses while parting her plump lips in a sultry manner.